 - Best Early Career researcher: Dr Joseph Firth

-- Best Senior Researcher Paper: Dr Caroline Smith
+- Best Senior Researcher Paper: Professor Caroline Smith

 Emily’s study explored the effects of tai chi on stress and cardiovascular function in patients with coronary heart disease and/or hypertension with results showing significant improvements in stress and fitness in the tai chi intervention group.